jbenkhoud/lesson_designs/constitution_project.md

 Students will be able to explain the intricacies of governance and offer useful and constructive ideas for how governments could be improved.

-Students will be familiar with the challenges of governance and will learn to recognize all governmental decisions as interdependent and widely impactful.
+Students will be familiar with the challenges of governance and will learn to recognize governmental decisions as interdependent and widely impactful.

 Students will learn to plan and complete projects over extended periods of time effectively, including how to revise and iterate on an idea once you have it.